Erudus/erudus-icons/README.md

-# Erudus Allergen & Dietary Icon Font
+# Erudus Allergen & Dietary Icon Set

 The Erudus Icon Set includes icons to represent common food allergens as used by [Erudus](http://www.erudus.com/ "Erudus"), a product data solution for the Food Industry.